Postal Barcode Types

 |62||8 digits||31 bars|

-The FCC field can be determined through the setAustralianPostEncodingTable method that has to be called passing one of the values from the CustomerInformationInterpretingType enum listed in the table below.
+The FCC field can be determined through the setAustralianPostEncodingTable method that has to be called passing one of the values from the CustomerInformationInterpretingType enumeration listed in the table below.

 |Australia Post Encoding Table||Supported Symbols|